sabrinadowla14/Build-an-Item-Catalog-Application/README.md

 Developed an application that provides a list of items within a variety of categories (*Shops*) as well as provides a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.
-I have learned how to develop a RESTful web application using the Python framework Flask along with implementing third-party OAuth authentication.
+I have developed a RESTful web application using the Python framework Flask along with implementing third-party OAuth authentication.
 Also learned when to properly use the various HTTP methods available to me and how these methods relate to CRUD (create, read, update and delete) operations.